gb-it/codejam-cap-nodejs/exercises/06/readme.md

 It should also fail in a similar way.

-_TIP: If you end up destroying your test data, you can easily restore it by re-deploying (`cds deploy`), as the test data will be re-seeded from the CSV files._
+_TIP: If you end up destroying your test data, you can easily restore it by redeploying (`cds deploy`), as the test data will be re-seeded from the CSV files._

 ### Restrict access to the Orders entityset